-As long as a parent has parental responsibility, he or she should have an opportunity to be involved in making of important decisions about their child’s life, such as when the child spends time with each parent and other important people in their lives.
+As long as a parent has parental responsibility, he or she should have an opportunity to be involved in the making of important decisions about their child’s life, such as when the child spends time with each parent and other important people in their lives.
 At Cordell & Cordell our mission is to protect these parental rights, establishing a playing field that is fair to all parties.

 Factors Determining Outcome of Custody